 If 9 is dialed, (PC) selector switch will step to position 13, (SR) relay is held operated through the make contact of (TC) relay.
 When the pendulum reaches the end of its swing, the (Trip Contacts) should open, releasing the (TRIP) magnet and (TR) relay, in turn releasing (TC) relay.
 (TC) relay released, places (SR) relay under control of the make contact of (L) relay.
 When the station under test disconnects or the test key is restored to normal (L) relay releases in turn releasing (SR) relay in turn releasing (SR1) relay where "Y" apparatus is used, in turn releasing (SV) relay in turn operating (RN) relay.
-Should the pendulum fail to make a complete swing and fail to open the (TRIP CON-TACTS), (SR) relay will remain held through the make contact of (TC) relay to battery and when the station under test disconnects (L) relay releases in turn releasing (SR) relay in turn releasing (SR1) relay where "Y" apparatus is used in turn releasing (SV) relay in turn operating (RN) relay.
+Should the pendulum fail to make a complete swing and fail to open the (TRIP CONTACTS), (SR) relay will remain held through the make contact of (TC) relay to battery and when the station under test disconnects (L) relay releases in turn releasing (SR) relay in turn releasing (SR1) relay.
+Where "Y" apparatus is used in turn releasing (SR) relay in turn releasing (SR1) relay and the pendulum fail to make a complete swing and fail to open the (TRIP CONTACTS), (SR) relay will remain held through the make contact of (TC) relay to battery and when the station under test disconnects (L) relay releases in turn releasing (SR) relay in turn operating (SR1) relay.
 (RN) relay locks to the off-normal ground, opens "R" lead and releases (SW) relay.
-Battery through the break contact of (SW) relay and term-inals 5 to 21 of (RN) arc steps (PC) selector switch to normal.
-(TD) re-lay and (TD1) relay when "Y" wiring is used remain operated, provided (DIAL TEST), (LSDT) or (HSDT) key at the local test desk remains operated.
+Battery through the break contact of (SW) relay and terminals 5 to 21 of (RN) arc steps (PC) selector switch to normal.
+(TD) relay and (TD1) relay when "Y" wiring is used remain operated, provided (DIAL TEST), (LSDT) or (HSDT) key at the local test desk remains operated.